pubnub/chat-engine-push-notifications/docs/handle-events/README.md

 ```

 ### Handling notification 'seen'
-When local user mark notification as `seen` - this event sent across all devices which he used to
-work in chat and notification will disappear from notification centers on those devices.
-This event
-can be useful to update list of unchecked notifications in application.
+When local user mark notification as `seen` - this event sent across all devices which he used to work in chat and notification will disappear from notification centers on those devices.
+This event can be useful to update the list of unchecked notifications in application.
 To handle these events, event subscriber can be added to `notifications` property of
 [Me](https://github.com/pubnub/chat-engine/blob/master/src/components/me.js) to listen for
 `$notifications.seen` event.